Diegoescalonaro/react-simple-truffle-box/README.md

 npx ganache-cli
 ```

 2. Compile and migrate the smart contracts.
 Running migrate will do both.
 Note inside the development console we don't have to preface commands with truffle.
+Check `/migrations` folder.

 ```sh
 truffle compile
 truffle migrate --network ganache
 ```

-3. OPTIONAL: You can run tests written in Solidity or JavaScript against your smart contracts
+3. OPTIONAL: You can run tests written in Solidity or JavaScript against your smart contracts.
+Check `/tests` folder.

 ```sh
 truffle test
 ```

-4. OPTIONAL: You can run custom scripts against your smart contracts
+4. OPTIONAL: You can run custom scripts against your smart contracts.
+Check `/scripts` folder.
 ```sh
 truffle exec scripts/increment.js
 ```